lmarquar/Raspberry_Pi_5_Setup/README.md

 # Raspberry_Pi_5_Setup
+Or how to Homecloud!

 this is what i need to get my current config running.
 It consists of Fritzbox-Network, [RaspberryPi5+NVMe Base Projekt](https://www.etsy.com/de-en/listing/1732482582/), strato-domain, nextcloud-aio.
-I use it soley as cloud storage.
+I use it to manage almost everything digital: Storage, Email, Conctacts, Calendar, Passwords, even Document editing.
 Feel free to grab and interact!

 ## Os:
 - PiOs Lite Download with SSH enabled.
 Continue once you can acess with SSH from your pc.